saadisaadi1/Handshot-Tower-Defence/README.md

 when choosing the spikes ability use the four arrows to place the spikes and press space after that , to put it down

-if you have chosen special ability , you can press Z to trigger it
+if you have chosen special ability , you can press "X" to trigger it

 as said before when playing with keyboard it's recommended to disable the image window